Michael Joseph Savage: Member of Parliament

 As the war came to an end, the voters of the Auckland West electorate put Savage into Parliament as a Labour member in the 1919 general election, an electorate that he held until his death.
 He became one of eight Labour members of parliament.
 He formally became the party's deputy-leader after the 1922 election, defeating Dan Sullivan eleven votes to six.
 Assuming an ever-increasing workload, he had resigned as Labour's national secretary and Auckland Labour Representation Committee secretary in July 1920.

 For most of the 1920s Savage sought to expand Labour's support beyond urban unionists and travelled frequently to rural areas.
 He became the leading advocate for increases to pensions and universally free health care.
 He is credited for the creation of the Family Allowances Act 1926, which the governing Reform Party openly commented that it had modelled the legislation on three earlier defeated bills introduced by Savage.
 In 1927 Savage and several others persuaded the party to amend its land policy and recognise the right of freehold which was essential in gaining rural support for Labour.
 In doing so, Savage furthered perceptions that he was a more practical politician than then Labour leader Harry Holland.
 In October 1933 Holland died suddenly and Savage took his place becoming Labour's third party Leader.

 Savage later helped to engineer an alliance between Labour and the Rātana Church, which was gaining a large Māori following in the 1930s.
 When T .W.
 Rātana entered politics he allied himself with the Labour Party, which had consulted with his followers over Māori policy.
 The pact was formalised in a 1936 meeting between Rātana and Savage.

 In 1935, Savage was awarded the King George V Silver Jubilee Medal.

-Prime Minister
+Prime minister

+Rise to power and 1935 election

 During the depression, Savage toured the country, and became an iconic figure.
 An excellent speaker, he became the most visible politician in the land, and led Labour to victory in the 1935 election.
 Along with the Premiership, he appointed himself to the posts of Minister of External Affairs and Minister of Native Affairs.
 In 1936 the Weekly News featured Spencer Digby's full page iconic photograph of Savage which was often to be seen framed in many New Zealand homes through the following years.
 Soon after its election the government gave a "Christmas bonus" of £270,000 to the unemployed and needy.
 Savage's government also restored wage cuts, expanded pensions, guaranteed farmers' prices, and revalued the currency.